anton-dev-ua/PipeTableFormatter/README.md

 PipeTableFormatter
 ==================

-Small plugin for Intellij IDEA to format table delimited by pipe "|".
+Small IDEA plugin for formatting text blocks that represents a table delimited by pipe (|).
 For example, can be used to format JBehave examples table.

 Thanks to Idris Ahmed ([idrisahmed251] (https://github.com/idrisahmed251)) for an idea to treat comma as delimiter too.
 This makes possible easily convert csv tables (e.g. exported from excel) to JBehave examples tables.

+Supported delimiters: pipe, comma, tab.
+When formatting any of supported delimiters are converted to pipe.

 Example
 -------